 Intellectual Property is the backbone of numerous organizations.
 IP includes licenses, copyrights, and brand names.

-IP protection needs proper legal advice, and it is a completely legal procedure.
+IP protection needs proper legal advice, and it is an entirely legal procedure.
 Call for an IP lawyer who can help you through the process and give you the best insurance.

 13. Classification of Workers:

 New companies usually do not classify their employees in the right way.
 It’s important to understand what sort of workers you’re employing.
 It may be self-employed, full-time, or part-time employed workers.

 The tax charges depend upon the classification of workers.
 You may face severe consequences if you misclassify the workers.